WICG/display-locking/explainer-beforematch.md

 ### Summary (TL;DR)

-The `beforematch` event is fired at render timing in the following situations:
+The `beforematch` event allows developers to display content to the user in response to to find-in-page or fragment navigation actions.
+It is fired just before these actions, and at render timing.
+The applicable actions are:

 * There is a new find-in-page active match, in which case the event is fired with the matched element as the target.